 Residents who are prepared to join the campaign to save the Youth club: delivering leaflets, writing letters, press officer, committee members are all needed.
 This is a short term commitment until the youth club is saved.
 This has to be done by July 2011.
-Contact Peter Crathorne at email@example.com
+Contact Peter Crathorne at email@example.com or phone 01564795470.

 If you have a vacancy, please advise the Sits Vac Editor, Jan Crathorne or 01564 795470.

 Advertising in Henley NEWS works and it's FREE